DianaAtef/ITI-Java-Course-Project-Final/README.md

 8. Find out the most popular areas?
 9. Show step 8 in bar chart
 10. Print skills one by one and how many each repeated and order the output to find out the most important skills required?
-11. Factorize the YearsExp feature and convert it to numbers in new col. (Bounce )
+11. Factorize the YearsExp feature and convert it to numbers in new col.

 ## Description of the project files attached
 There are two fils ( Both were implemented on Intilij Ultimate Version: 2021.1.3)>>  1- Web service.
 2- Tester client.
 Java version is 8
 The JDK version is 1.8